stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ### Python Development: pyenv

 Current versions of macOS include a copy of Python 3, but this will not be the latest version of Python.
-Use Homebrew to install *pyenv*.
+Use Homebrew to install [pyenv](https://github.com/pyenv/pyenv).
 This tool enables you to use multiple versions of Python.

+To install pyenv with Homebrew, run this command in a terminal window:

+    brew install pyenv

 ### Rust Development: rustup